 What should someone know about working with you?

-My sessions are conversational and consist of me collaborating with my clients to better understand their experience and translate this into insights about the purpose, function, and impact their feelings and behaviors have on their lives and their relationships.
+My sessions are conversational with some structure and consist of me collaborating with my clients to better understand their experience and translate this into insights about the purpose, function, and impact their feelings and behaviors have on their lives and their relationships.
 Another important part of my practice is a focus on early childhood experiences and how these influence bonds in adult relationships.
-I tend to combine aspects of dialectical behavior therapy, psychodynamic therapy, and insight-oriented therapy.
-Depending on the context, I may occasionally provide simple tasks to complete outside of the session.
-This could be as simple as a breathing exercise and a worksheet.
+I tend to combine aspects of EMDR (Eye Movement Desensitization and Reprocessing Therapy), dialectical behavior therapy, psychodynamic therapy, and insight-oriented therapy.
+Depending on the context, I occasionally provide simple tasks to complete in and outside of the session.
+This could be as simple as a breathing exercise, questionnaire, or a worksheet.

 How would you describe your approach to therapy?

 I believe that the client is the expert on their own life and it's my job to find them the right tools.
 In my practice, the most important task I undertake is to empower my clients.
-Work, relationships, mental health issues, and life, in general, are extremely difficult to cope with.
-Above all, people need to hear that their feelings about these areas are real.
+Work, relationships, mental health issues, and life in general are extremely difficult to cope with.
+Above all, people need to hear that their feelings about these areas are valued.
 After all, this is what guides people to what's most important in life.
 In order to do this, I facilitate a trusting, non-judgmental, and empathetic therapeutic relationship.